hvdrosa/extended_mdocfile/README.md

 *Extended mdocfile* is an adaptation of mdocfile Python package (from Alister) for working with [SerialEM](https://bio3d.colorado.edu/SerialEM/) mdoc files supplemented with extra columns of SpecimenShift, EucentricOffset and CtfFind values (obtained with [PACETomo](https://github.com/eisfabian/PACEtomo.git) DoCtffind function).

 All credits of the original library to Alister!
+Thanks for making our lifes easier! #TeamTomo

 ---